-Celtics Notes: Kemba Walker Leading Celtics With Toughness, Free Throws
+NESN

 When things went bad last year, the Celtics rode the wave right down into the basement.
 But this year is a much different story, and much of that is thanks to Walker, who has emphasized again and again that this group will not get discouraged when things go wrong.

-When Marcus Morris tied Friday’s game with less than 30 seconds left, Boston didn’t blink.
+When Marcus Morris Sr. tied Friday’s game with less than 30 seconds left, Boston didn’t blink.
 The Celtics stuck to the plan, and even though Walker was leading the way, they got the ball to Tatum, who beat the buzzer to grab the win.
 It’s a combination of trust, confidence and resilience, and it’s paying dividends through the season’s first five games.

 “I’m happy we went to (Tatum),” Walker told reporters, per Boston Sports Journal’s Brian Robb.
 “I think we’re jelling really well.”